Content marketing as a tool to for influencer marketing

 Don’t get disheartened if your early attempts at The Harvest Method don’t immediately create the results you want.
 Most people give up too soon or push too hard early on.
 With patient and persistent effort you’ll open doors to incredible opportunities.

-No matter how brilliant of a writer you are, nor how interesting your ideas, without building relationships your content (and your business) will not go far.
+No matter how brilliant of a writer you are, nor how interesting your ideas, without building relationships and influencer marketing your content (and your business) will not go far.